mattegan111/bitcoin-nupl-notifier/README.md

 # Bitcoin NUPL Notifier #

-## Scrapes the web to alert you when key indicators signal excessive market greed ##
+## Scrapes the web and alerts you when a key indicator signals excessive market greed ##

 ### Description ###